Come join NER and your fellow riders for a weekend of team riding in 209! All events finish in Brattleboro, VT.

 - Teams may not receive assistance (including drafting and follow support) from any other team or person while on route.

-- At least 25 Kilometers must be completed within the last two hours of the event.
-A control location must be selected which is 25k+ beyond portland and teams must be at this point 2 hours before the finish of the event.
+- Fleche: At least 25 Kilometers must be completed within the last two hours of the event.
+A control location must be selected which is 25k+ beyond the finish and teams must be at this point 2 hours before the finish of the event.
+(Not applicable for the Trace.)

 - Teams riding the fleche must not stop for more then 2 hours at any location including any overnight locations.

-- Teams determine their own route which terminates in Portland, Maine.
+- Teams determine their own route which terminates in Brattleboro, VT.

 - The route must meet brevet guidelines and represent the shortest point between control locations.